DN9KGB/MeshCom-HA/README.md

 Default: `1799`

 ### **My Call**
-Your personal MeshCom callsign with ssid.
+Your personal MeshCom callsign with SSID.
-Only messages addressed to this callsign or matching one of your groups will be processed.
+This value is:
+- used to filter incoming messages
+- automatically exposed as `my_call` in the `meshcom_message` event

 ### **Groups**
 Comma-separated list of allowed group destinations.